The Emergency Food Assistance Program (TEFAP)

 The Emergency Food Assistance Program (TEFAP) is a U.S. Department of Agriculture (USDA), Food and Nutrition Service (FNS) program that helps to supplement the diets of low-income individuals or households, including elderly people, by providing them with emergency food and nutrition assistance at no cost.
 USDA TEFAP grants are based on formula and provide USDA-donated food and administrative funds to States.
 States work with Eligible Recipient Agencies (ERAs), including Emergency Feeding Organizations (EFOs), to distribute USDA-donated foods to (1) qualified households and (2) nonprofit organizations that prepare meals for low-income persons.

-Partial funding has been provided for FFY 2017.
+Partial funding has been provided for FFY 2018.
 USDA estimates that Hawaii will be provided at least $876,913 in foods in FFY 2017.
-Below is the projected distribution and administrative funding for FFY 2017:
+Below is the partial distribution and administrative funding for FFY 2018:

 |County||% for Food Distribution||Administrative Funding|